|Q&A With Walcott Radio|

 I get asked this question all the time, and the simple answer is this: what's the phone number of the person in front of you while you're stuck in traffic?
 Who can tell you why traffic has completely stopped?
 If there is a wreck ahead, and you want to know which exit to take, who will tell you?
 Want to avoid a police speed trap?
 Truckers will be warning everyone with a CB to watch out, there's a "bear" up ahead.
 What it comes down to more than anything else; CB Radios work when cell phones won't.

-You can get a complete CB system for around $80 like the 510K30 CB radio + antenna package, and you can have it all installed within a few minutes.
+You can get a complete CB system for around $80 like the Pro510 Complete CB Package, and you can have it all installed within a few minutes.
 Of course your options go up from there, but owning a CB can be a quick and easy process that doesn't use any tools, and can be moved in/out of your vehicle within minutes.
 Options are also available for long-haul truckers, hobbyists, or people who just want better than average performance as well.
 Contact Walcott Radio, and we'll help you figure out a system that suits your needs.

 CB Radios no longer require a license for operation.
 That means anyone can buy a CB radio and start talking on it immediately.
 Licenses are still required for amateur "ham" radios, check our our books by Gorden West for all your HAM radio licensing needs.